Wholesale

 What Defines a Wholesale Price?

-A wholesale price is the cost assigned to goods sold in volume, determined by various players across the supply chain: manufacturers, distributors, and wholesalers.
-It reflects production costs, logistical considerations, and negotiated margins.
-Common wholesale goods span from fashion and food products to real estate assets and industrial components.
+A wholesale price is the cost of goods sold in bulk.
+It’s set by manufacturers, distributors, or wholesalers.
+The price reflects production costs, shipping, and profit margins.
+Wholesale items range from clothing and food to real estate and industrial parts.

 Wholesale vs. Retail: Key Differences